ANI / MALAYA WORKS

 Aquilla Lee Black and Filipino, lover of arts and learning, based in Philadelphia.
 Growing up, Aquilla has had her struggles with identity and her connections to her roots as a Black person, as well as a Filipino.
 Aquilla is continuing in her journey to delve deeper into herself, always questioning what being Black and Filipino means to her, and seeing where these pieces intersect and meet as one.
 She recently graduated from Arcadia University in 2021 with a major in Criminal Justice, and double minors in Sociology and Studio Arts Foundations: Concentration in Ceramics.
 Although Aquilla is not a trained dancer, she has recently started taking dance classes regularly to satisfy her inner child’s dream of being a dancer.
 Aquilla currently works in the child welfare sector as a case manager, but is still making time for her various interests which include: dancing, ceramics, cooking, being active, traveling, fishing, being in nature, etc. Aquilla has always had a love for learning, challenging herself, and expressing herself through movement; and she hopes to continue to bring this energy to Ani/MalayaWorks and their future projects.

-I am a mother to a daughter who strives to guide a child who seeks her place in the world.
-I am a foreign-born Filipinx immigrant whose life work has been centered on uplifting the Filipino history and Filipino-American communities.
-I am from the lineage of the Ati on my Lolo's side, of Chinese and mestiza mixed with Tumandok on my mother's side, I have tracing of Japanese lineage on my father's side and many other lineages of indigeneity still unidentified.
-My identity as a hybrid of cultures, colonizer and colonized, allowing me to create complex narrative depicting stories of multiple shared diasporas.
-What was cross cultural dialogues look like?
-Can I imagine this through art making and community based experiential new materialities.
+I am from the lineage of the Ati on my Lolo's side, of Chinese and mestiza mixed with Tumandok on my mother's side; I have tracing of Japanese lineage on my father's side, of HUKBALAHAP freedom fighters against the Japanese occupation, and many other lineages of indigeneity still unidentified.
+My identity as a hybrid of cultures, colonizer and colonized, allows me to create complex narratives depicting stories of multiple shared diasporas.
+What does cross-cultural "chisme/gossip" look like?
+Can I imagine this through art making and community-based experiential new materialities?

 Tagong Yaman Testimonials